verb (past and past participle broadcast)[with object]

 nounBack to top

-- A radio or television program or transmission.More example sentences
+- A radio or television programme or transmission: the Queen’s annual Christmas TV broadcastMore example sentences

 - Seychellois radio and television broadcasts offer programs in Creole, English, and French.